Sodium aurothiomalate: Medical uses

-It is primarily given once or twice weekly by intramuscular injection for moderate-severe rheumatoid arthritis although it has also proven itself effective in treating tuberculosis.
+It is primarily given once or twice weekly by intramuscular injection for moderate-severe rheumatoid arthritis.
+It was also once used to treat tuberculosis, though later trials showed it to be harmful and ineffective for that purpose.

 Adverse effects

 Its most common side effects are digestive (mostly dyspepsia, mouth swelling, nausea, vomiting and taste disturbance), vasomotor (mostly flushing, fainting, dizziness, sweating, weakness, palpitations, shortness of breath and blurred vision) or dermatologic (usually itchiness, rash, local irritation near to the injection site and hair loss) in nature, although conjunctivitis, blood dyscrasias, kidney damage, joint pain, muscle aches/pains and liver dysfunction are also common.
-Less commonly, it can cause GI bleeds, dry mucous membranes and gingivitis.
-Rarely it can cause: aplastic anaemia, ulcerative enterocolitis, difficulty swallowing, angiooedema, pneumonitis, pulmonary fibrosis, hepatotoxicity, cholestatic jaundice, peripheral neuropathy, Guillain–Barré syndrome, encephalopathy, encephalitis and photosensitivity.
+Less commonly, it can cause gastrointestinal bleeding, dry mucous membranes and gingivitis.
+Rarely it can cause aplastic anaemia, ulcerative enterocolitis, difficulty swallowing, angiooedema, pneumonitis, pulmonary fibrosis, hepatotoxicity, cholestatic jaundice, peripheral neuropathy, Guillain–Barré syndrome, encephalopathy, encephalitis and photosensitivity.

 Pharmacology

-Its precise mechanism of action is unknown but is known that it inhibits the synthesis of prostaglandins.
+Its precise mechanism of action is unknown but sodium aurothiomalate is known to inhibit the synthesis of prostaglandins.
 It also modulates phagocytic cells and inhibits class II major histocompatibility complex-peptide interactions.
 It is also known that it inhibits the following enzymes: